mkudija/mkudija.github.io/reading/notes/2021-03-21-Why We Drive.md

 # Motor Sport and the Spirit of Play

 ## The Motor Equivalent of War
+- *Homo Ludens* by Johan Huizinga: our need for beauty and our need to fight are satisfied in play (168)
+- watch: *Hitting the Apex* (173)
+- The Red Baron: war as play recognizes the humanity of your enemy, as opposed to the humanitarian conflict which sees the opponent as inherently evil (177)

 ## The Rise of the Bicycle Moralists (A Digression)
 - (Huizinga cited again, a key reference)

 ## Two Derbies and a Scramble
 - Huizinga: “the human need to fight” (185)